rsharifnasab/dotfiles/help.md

 -   fzf (in terminal)
 -   \ + tab (in neovim)
--   fe -> select fish whith FZF and edit it later

 -   fkill -> select a process to kill with FZF
+-   fe -> selec with fzf and edit

--   ctrl-t -> find file with preview
+-   fd -> fudn dir with fzf and cd to it
+-   fh -> history repeat
--   ctrl-r -> find in recent commands
+-   in -> install yay package
--   ctrl-o -> find file to open
+-   re -> remove yay package
--   ctrl-g -> select and open with defaul deitor

--   alt-c -> select folder to cd
+-   nn -> same as nnn but with fzf and cd

 ## shell shortcuts